-- \geq I have read the guidance notes for Acceptable Use of Internet & Technologies and understand that both the agreement and guidance notes form part of the e-Safety Policy. - I understand that the school uses Securus online safety solution for schools, and that if I choose to \triangleright use a school device off site for personal use that the Securus system will scan my laptop and if it detects inappropriate websites including pornography, radicalisation, extremist views that it will save a screenshot that is then monitored by the e-Safety Officer. - I understand that if I choose to use a school device off site (emails/internet searching/social media etc) and the Securus system identifies a trigger work displayed/written on the screen or typed that a screen shot will be saved and monitored by the e-Safety Officer. - I agree to bring in my school device for maintenance and Securus screening when requested. \triangleright - I will only use the school's email / Internet / Intranet / MLE and any related technologies for professional purposes or for uses deemed 'reasonable' by the Headteacher or Governing Body. - I will comply with the ICT system security and not disclose any passwords provided to me by the \geq school or other related authorities. - I will ensure that all electronic communications with pupils and staff are compatible with my \geq professional role. - I will not give out my own personal details, such as mobile phone number and personal email \geq address, to pupils or parents. - I will only use the approved, secure email system(s) and MLE tools for communications with pupils/ \geq parents. - \triangleright I am aware that communicating with pupils via private email / SMS and social networking sites may be considered a disciplinary matter in this school. - I will ensure that personal data (such as data held on SIMS) is kept secure and is used appropriately. \triangleright whether in school, taken off the school premises or accessed remotely.
-Personal data can only be taken out of school or accessed remotely when authorised by the Headteacher or Governing Body. - I will not install any hardware of software without permission of the ICT Team. - I will not browse, download, upload or distribute any material that could be considered offensive, illegal or discriminatory and understand that to do so may constitute a disciplinary offence and in some cases a criminal offence. - \triangleright Images of pupils and/ or staff will only be taken, stored and used for professional purposes in line with school policy and with written consent of the parent/carer or staff member.
-Images will not be distributed outside the school network without the permission of the parent/carer, member of staff or Headteacher. - I will respect copyright and intellectual property rights. - I will ensure that my online activity, both in school and outside school, will not bring my professional role into disrepute. - I will support and promote the school's e-Safety policy and help pupils to be safe and responsible in their use of ICT and related technologies.
+- ➤ I have read the guidance notes for Acceptable Use of Internet & Technologies and understand that both the agreement and guidance notes form part of the e-Safety Policy. - > I understand that the school uses Securus online safety solution for schools, and that if I choose to use a school device off site for personal use that the Securus system will scan my laptop and if it detects inappropriate websites including pornography, radicalisation, extremist views that it will save a screen shot that is then monitored by the e-Safety Officer. - > I agree to bring in my school device for maintenance and Securus screening when requested. - > I will only use the school's hardware or software for professional purposes or for uses deemed 'reasonable' by the Headteacher or Governing Body. - > I will comply with the ICT system security and not disclose any passwords provided to me by the school or other related authorities. - > I will ensure that all electronic communications with pupils and staff are compatible with my professional role. - > I will not give out my own personal details, such as mobile phone number and personal email address, to pupils or parents. - ➤ I will only use software approved by the school for communications with pupils/parents. - > I am aware that communicating with pupils via private email/ SMS and social networking sites may be considered a disciplinary matter in this school. - ➤ I will ensure that personal data (such as data held on SIMS) is secure and is used appropriately, whether in school, taken off the school premises or accessed remotely.
+Personal data can only be taken out of school or accessed remotely when authorised by the Headteacher or Governing Body. - > I will not handle sensitive data whilst working from home or remotely (or in a public space) on a device without adequate protection; or whilst using a public/unsecured WiFi connection without Headteacher authorisation. - ➤ I will not alter or install any hardware of software without the permission of the ICT Team. - > I will not browse, download, upload or distribute any material that could be considered offensive, illegal or discriminatory and understand that to do so may constitute a disciplinary offence and in some cases a criminal offence. - Images of pupils and/ or staff will only be taken, stored and used for professional purposes in line with school policy and with written consent of the parent/carer or staff member.
+Images will not be distributed outside the school network or cloud-based services authorised by the school without the permission of the parent/carer or member of staff) for their individual files/images) or the Headteacher for overarching permission. - > I will respect copyright and intellectual property rights.

+- I will ensure that my online activity, both in school and outside school, will not bring my professional role into disrepute. - > I will support and promote the school's e-Safety policy and help pupils to be safe and responsible in their use of ICT and related technologies. - ➤ By activating (for work purposes) a device's webcam, I am agreeing for my image to be visible (temporarily overriding any other agreement on photo permissions).
+I am aware that if I do not want my photo permissions to change, I need to disable my device's webcam and contact my DHT to inform them.

 User Signature

 I agree to follow this Agreement / Guidance for Acceptable Use of Internet & Technologies / e-Safety Policy

 Full Name: (printed)

 Signature: Date:

 Job Title:

-e-Safety Officer
+e-Safety

-Seen and logged by the e-Safety Officer: (signature and date)
+Logged by the e-Safety Office (Signature / Date) r: